-In his younger days Kevin Finn had entertained ideas of becoming a priest or a Christian brother but once he had discovered the music of Bill Haley and Elvis Presley he decided his future was in music.
+In his younger days Kevin Finn had entertained ideas of becoming a priest or a Christian brother, having been educated by nuns at primary school and by the Christian brothers at St. Mary’s College.
+Once he had discovered the music of Bill Haley and Elvis Presley. however, he decided his future was in music.
 He got a taste of what that would be like as a guest singer with Tony Collier's Southampton-based group The Strangers.
 Lead singer status came after that in another Southampton group, The Whirlwinds, with whom Kevin recorded two songs, Fats Domino’s Blueberry Hill and The Dribble (Twist).

-The following year Kevin joined Wishful Thinking, reverting back to his real name of Kevin Finn.
+The following year Kevin joined the group Wishful Thinking, reverting to his real name of Kevin Finn.
 At that time the line-up of Wishful Thinking was: Brian Allen (drums), Roger Charles (bass) and Terry New (lead guitar).
-The band had previously released two singles in 1966 with vocalist Roy Daniels.
-Two singles followed in 1967 (Count To Ten and a cover of Neil Diamond's Cherry, Cherry).
+The band had previously released two singles in 1966 with vocalist Roy Daniels - Turning Around / V.I.P.
+(Decca F 12438) and Step By Step / Looking Around (Decca F 12499).
+Two singles followed in 1967 with Kevin on lead vocal - Count To Ten (Decca F 12598) and a cover of Neil Diamond's Cherry, Cherry (Decca F 12627).
 Then came the next change in line-up (Terry New quit the band and was replaced on lead guitar by John Franklin).
-This line-up recorded an album of cover versions, Live Vol. 1, which included Cherry, Cherry.
-They released another three singles for the Decca label - Meet The Sun (1967), It's So Easy and Alone (both released in 1968).
+This line-up recorded an album of cover versions, Live Vol. 1 (Decca LP SKL 4900), which included Cherry, Cherry.
+They released another single for the Decca label in 1967 - Meet The Sun / Easier Said Than Loving You (Decca F 12673) - and two more in 1968 - It's So Easy / I Want You Girl (Decca F 12760) and Alone / Vegetables (Decca F 22742).

 In March 1969 Roger Charles was replaced by a new bass player and vocalist Tony Collier, who Kevin knew from his Southampton days.
-In 1970 the new line-up released a single in Germany, Without A Place To Go.
-They followed it up in 1971 with Hiroshima.
+In 1970 the new line-up released a single in Germany, Without A Place To Go / Waterfall (Metronome M 25210).
+They followed it up in 1971 with Hiroshima / She Belongs To The Night (Global Records / Phonogram 6004 99).
 Though it didn't make the Top 20 at the time, the single would eventually become a big hit in Germany.
-The song (which featured Tony Collier on lead vocal) was also the title track of Wishful Thinking's second album.
+The song, which featured Tony Collier on lead vocal, was also the title track of Wishful Thinking's second album (Global Records 6306 903).
 Unlike their first LP, this was an album of original material - a showcase for the songwriter Dave Morgan, who wrote all of the songs on it.
 Morgan had recorded a solo album in 1969 with Wishful Thinking's producer Lou Reizner and two of his songs, Something and This Time Tomorrow, had been recorded as B-sides by the Move.
 In the early '70s Morgan played bass with the heavy metal band Magnum and in the '80s joined the Electric Light Orchestra.

-In Britain Hiroshima was released as the B-side of the single Clear White Light.
+In Britain Hiroshima was released as the B-side of the single Clear White Light (B&C Records CB 184).
 This was the closest that Wishful Thinking came to cracking the UK charts.
 The song, written by Alan Hull of Lindisfarne, was played a lot on the radio, but distribution problems meant that it was hard to come by in record shops.
 Meanwhile Danny paid the bills as a session singer, providing backing vocals on records and TV shows for Olivia Newton-John, Cliff Richard and Harry Secombe plus live shows with The Kinks.

 Hiroshima was re-released in Germany several times during the 1970s and '80s and became a small hit in 1975.
 By this time Kevin (now calling himself Danny) was one third of Marty, Paul and Danny with Marty Kristian and Paul Layton.
 Following the demise of the New Seekers in May 1974, Marty and Paul had been looking for someone to join them in a new band.
 Danny, who had been recommended to them by John Franklin, had to audition four times before they were convinced that he was the right person.